 Making a decision about your application

 Once we’ve received your application, you will be allocated a case officer who will review the information you’ve provided.

-We’ll notify you through the message centre on your Social Work England online account (or by email if you have not set up an account) if we need any more documents or information.
+The case officer will notify you through the message centre on your Social Work England online account (or by email if you have not set up an account) if we need any more documents or information.
 For example, in some circumstances, we may need to see evidence of your social work qualification, such as a certificate or transcript.
 Once you have made an application our contact centre will not be able to give you any information about the assessment of your application, you should correspond directly with your case officer.

 When we request further information from you, you will have 14 (calendar) days to respond to the request.
 If you fail to respond to the request for further information within 14 days your application to restore will be closed and you will be asked to submit a new application.